Moha-AlHanbali/reading-notes/class-12.md

 - First, you need to do is download [Chart.js.](https://github.com/nnnick/Chart.js).
 - Copy the Chart.min.js out of the unzipped folder and into the directory you’ll be working in.
-- Create a new html page and import the script
+- Create a new html page and import the script.

 ```